ebranlard/weio/README.md

 ## Adding more file formats
+There are two ways to add a file formats.
+If your file format is fairly generic (e.g. CSV, Excel) you can add it directly to weio (see Option 1 below).
+Otherwise, it is recommended to use Option 2 below.

+### Option 1: Adding a generic/wind energy file format to this repository
-Additional file formats can be added as follows:
+Additional file formats (that are either generic, or commonly used by the wind energy community) can be added as follows:

-- Copy paste the template file `_weio/_NEWFILE_TEMPLATE.py`, for instance to `weio/MyFormatFile.py`
+- Copy paste the template file `weio/_NEWFILE_TEMPLATE.py`, to, for instance `weio/my_format_file.py`
-- Adjust the classname, the default extensions, and implement the reader (function `_read()`) and optionally the writer.
+- Edit this file.
+Adjust the classname and the default extensions.
+Implement the reader (function `_read()`) and optionally the writer.
+Look for XXX in this file and replace them with appropriate value for your file format.
 - Register the fileformat in `weio/__init__.py` by adding an import line in the function `fileFormats()`.
 Registering the fileformat is useful when using `weio` with `pyDatView`, or, when using the automatic reader functionality: `weio.read('any_file.ext')`